-2. Copies of all official graduate and undergraduate transcripts.
+2. Official transcripts of all undergraduate and graduate course work.

-3. Professional license (elementary or secondary general education certificate).
+3. Professional license (elementary or secondary general education certificate) or passing test scores on the Elementary or Secondary Praxis Principles of Learning & Teaching (PLT).

 4. Bachelor’s degree with a minimum cumulative grade point average of 3.0 on a 4.0 scale in professional coursework.